 Return to Top

 The only major consideration you need to take when working with trim and edging is that you need to leave space between the laminate and the wall.
 Many DIY homeowners cut their flooring to fit the exact amount of space in the room but forget that there needs to be an area for the trim to be installed.
-Measure your trim and leave that amount plus an additional half-inch so you have space for your materials.
+Measure your trim and leave that amount plus an additional one-half inch so you have space for your materials.
 Afterwards, fill in remaining gaps.

 If you don’t want to DIY this project, you can contact a professional who can do the cutting, installation, and repairs.
 Many professionals bring their own tools, which is convenient since the process of shaping the flooring requires more than one saw.